 Grave Matters: The Preservation of African-American Cemeteries.
 16 pages wire stitched.
 Explores the unique and exciting history of African-American cemeteries and how they can be easily damaged or destroyed by development or a lack of understanding.
 Suggests ways that this heritage can be preserved for future generations.
 ISBN 1-58317-008-1 Click here to view.

 Iconography of Death: Common Symbolism of Late Eighteenth through Early 20th Century Tombstones in the Southeastern United States.
 60 pages perfect bound.
-This easy to use guide helps you recognize and interpret the most commonly used symbols found in cemeteries throughout the Southeast, giving researchers a better understanding of hidden meanings.
-It also offers a better appreciation of the varied and important aspects of the lives of people who have gone before us.
+This easy to use guide helps you recognize and interpret the most commonly used symbols found in Southeast cemeteries.
+Genealogists gain a better understanding of hidden meanings.
+This publication also offers a better appreciation of our ancestors.
 ISBN 0-5831702. $15.00.
 See Ordering Chicora Publications for details.

-Can the Chicora Foundation and Southern Genealogical Research information help you?
+Will the Chicora Foundation and Southern Genealogical Research information help you?
+Let me know!